norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Ironically, the nature of many AI products - especially natural language products - makes them remarkably easy to validate.
 Whereas testing engagement with an online billing platform or a new recommendations engine pretty much requires you to build the thing first, GenAI products are typically emulating humans.
 So... _first, use a human_.
 In an act of [doing things that do not scale](https://paulgraham.com/ds.html), starting with a human-powered prototype is a brilliantly simple way to determine if the product will actually add value and gain traction.
 [Product and UX designs](#where-the-hell-is-ux-and-product?) translate seamlessly into human scripts and interaction guides.
 If you are a startup, power it yourself.
 If you are part of a larger corporate initiative, contract augmented customer service (there are plenty of ready providers).
 Emulate the same limitations and expectations.
 Find out if _anyone actually wants this thing_, enough to justify the cost of building it.

-I recently stopped using a
+I recently stopped using an AI code assistant that deleted dozens of untracked files from a working repo.
+If

 ### Treat Ground Truth Like an Evil Genie